-At 10:55 PM—five minutes before the 11:00 PM curfew New York had on wrestling at the time—the referee called the match and claimed the babyfaces the victors.
+At 10:55 PM—five minutes before the 11:00 PM curfew New York had on wrestling, the referee called the match and claimed the babyfaces were the victors.
 Time to go home.
 Right?

-A fuming Rocca lost his temper, and the passionate fans saw red and followed suit in defense of their hero.
+A fuming Rocca lost his temper, and the passionate fans saw red and followed suit to defend their hero.

 Who cared if Carpentier and Rocca had won?
 Rocca was now severely injured.
 They had to do something!